yqxm/ah-notes/ah-logseq/pages/Type Qualifiers.md

 	- **should not be used for synchronization between threads.**
 - **`restrict`**
 	- Used to promote optimization.
-	- Make compiler know that the  de-referenced object not pointed by other pointer.
+	- Make compiler know that the  dereferenced object not pointed by other pointer.
 So compiler can make optimization.
-	-